codesmithtools/Templates/Projects/VisualBasic/APISample/readme.txt

-This project contains a sample of using the CodeSmith.Engine.dll programatically.
+This project contains a sample of using the CodeSmith.Engine.dll API programatically.